sparky-radio/AdifGoogleMapper/README.md

 # Ham Radio Contact Mapper

 ## Overview
 This Python program maps amateur radio contacts from ADIF (Amateur Data Interchange Format) files to Google Maps.
 It translates Maidenhead grid square coordinates to latitude and longitude coordinates that can be used with the Google Maps API.
+The program also displays paths between your location and each contact.

 ## Features
 - Parse ADIF files containing ham radio contacts
 - Convert Maidenhead grid squares to latitude/longitude coordinates
 - Create interactive Google Maps with contact markers
+- Display paths between your location and each contact
 - View contact details by clicking on markers
 - Modular design with separate files for different functionality
 - Configurable settings via JSON file